sentrysoftware/metricshub-community-connectors/src/site/markdown/develop/sources/command-line.md

 keywords: ssh, bash, shell, command, cli, batch, powershell
-description: The "osCommand" source executes the specified command and allows the processing of its output.
+description: The "commandLine" source executes the specified command and allows the processing of its output.

 # Command Line (Source)